Last Updated on October 22, 2025 by Erin Donahue

 During my first night at the hotel, I ordered their espresso martini since ‘organic coffee’ was used, but a word of caution: enjoy it earlier in the day.
 Paired with jet lag, my sleep cycle got messed up so badly!

-Pronounced ‘Saint’, Skt.
-Petri was originally a department store in the 1920s.
+Formerly Skt.
+Petri Hotel (pronounced ‘Saint’), the building was originally a department store in the 1920s.
 This second hotel is one of the five-star hotels in Copenhagen and aims for a laid-back luxury experience for guests.
 1 Hotel Copenhagen can be found centrally located in the Latin Quarter and is a quick walk to all the main city center attractions and the transport hub of Nørreport station.

-The hotel’s design is a nuanced dialogue between Scandinavian minimalism and subtle Middle Eastern influences that is apparent everywhere.
-Gold, deep blue, and emerald create a color palette that speaks of sophistication.
-Every corner feels intentional, from the parquet flooring to the strategically placed design elements that invite curiosity.
+The hotel’s design feels like a dialogue between Scandinavian minimalism and subtle Middle Eastern influences.
+Gold, deep blue, and emerald dominate a sophisticated color palette, while every detail, from parquet flooring to lighting, feels intentional.

 The room I stayed in was bigger, but it was missing that “coziness” I felt when I stayed at Hotel Kong Arthur.
 Beyond aesthetics, 1 Hotel Copenhagen demonstrates a commitment to mindful hospitality.
 Energy-conscious details like escalators that transition to sleep mode when not in use reveal a deeper philosophy of sustainable luxury.

-While both hotels offer exceptional experiences, my personal preference leaned towards Hotel Kong Arthur.
+While both hotels offer exceptional experiences, they tell different stories.
+My personal preference leaned towards Hotel Kong Arthur.
 Its historical charm, unique room configurations, and welcoming atmosphere created a more memorable stay for me.
 Travel isn’t just about perfect pillows or seamless services.
 It’s about stories, unexpected moments, and the subtle magic of feeling momentarily at home in a foreign land.

 To keep up to date with everything I share, follow along on my social media and read up on what camera gear I use when I travel.